Google Translate: Web interface

 Google Translate produces approximations across languages of multiple forms of text and media, including text, speech, websites, or text on display in still or live video images.
 For some languages, Google Translate can synthesize speech from text, and in certain pairs it is possible to highlight specific corresponding words and phrases between the source and target text.
 Results are sometimes shown with dictional information below the translation box, but it is not a dictionary and has been shown to invent translations in all languages for words it does not recognize.
 If "Detect language" is selected, text in an unknown language can be automatically identified.
 In the web interface, users can suggest alternate translations, such as for technical terms, or correct mistakes.
 These suggestions may be included in future updates to the translation process.
 If a user enters a URL in the source text, Google Translate will produce a hyperlink to a machine translation of the website.
 Users can save translation proposals in a "phrasebook" for later use, and a shareable URL is generated for each translation.
-For some languages, text can be entered via an on-screen keyboard, through handwriting recognition, or speech recognition.
+For some languages, text can be entered via an on-screen keyboard, whether through handwriting recognition or speech recognition.
 It is possible to enter searches in a source language that are first translated to a destination language allowing one to browse and interpret results from the selected destination language in the source language.